RagnarJensen/Z-CAM-E1-IO/Flash/README.md

 ![My test setup](Flash_Test_Setup.jpg)
 Test setup.
 Bitscope Micro oscilloscope/logic analyzer, breadboard with a Teensy 2.0, batteries and a nice postcard from Spain as focus targets, the camera itself, 5" CVBS monitor and an old analog flash from my Olympus OM film days.
+Apart from the added transistor circuit, the breadboard is wired exactly the same as in the [Focus setup](https://github.com/RagnarJensen/Z-CAM-E1-IO/tree/master/Focus).
+Two of the buttons have a different funtion here, though.

 ![Flash connection to the Teensy](Flash_Trigger_Circuit.jpg) Digital output pin on Teensy 2.0 connects to flash's trigger pin via a transistor.
 When the Teensy's digital pin goes HIGH, the transistor conducts, pulling the flashs' trigger voltage down and that sets the flash off.